 Our conference showcases plenary speakers in the fields of mycology, bacteriology, parasitology and virology.
 We recognize our outstanding graduate student researchers during this event.

-Oral presentations by students, in addition to the poster sessions, are open to all attendees.
+Oral presentations by students and post-docs, in addition to the poster sessions, are open to all attendees.

 Students and post-docs will have an opportunity to meet with our invited speakers during lunch.